 - You’re widely awake and fully conscious.

-Below you’ll find fourteen methods which you can use to widen the spectrum of your consciousness:
+Below you’ll find fourteen tips that will show you how to expand your consciousness:

 1. Experience novelty as often as possible

 The universe is expanding.
 From the moment it started, it’s becoming more complex.
-From simple molecules to such dense and mysterious instruments such as the human brain, the universe is producing novelty at an ever faster pace.
+From simple molecules to such dense and mysterious instruments as the human brain, the universe is producing novelty at an ever-faster pace.

-Be a part of it of this process.
+Be a part of this process.
 Break the habitual mental patterns that govern your behavior and throw yourself into the embraces of the unknown.

 2. Experiment with consciousness-expanding drugs